CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Methodology

-Other than MLE, our method explored several losses, including smooth loss, focal loss, dynamic loss, additive loss, and common loss, some of which consist of the best $\mathcal{L}_{\text{extra}}$ shown in Fig. \ref{gram}, which can either enhance or replace the original MLE loss.
+By default, an LLM is trained with a maximum likelihood estimation (MLE) loss.
+Besides MLE, we explore several additional losses, including smooth loss, focal loss, dynamic loss, additive loss, and common loss, some of which consist of the best $\mathcal{L}_{\text{extra}}$ shown in Fig.~\ref{gram}, which can either enhance or replace the original MLE loss.

-$S$ represents the suffix sequence the model is trying to generate, and the MLE loss is calculated based on each $t_i$ token loss, which is influenced by the soft prompts $\mathcal{Z}$, input prefix $P$, and previously generated tokens $t_{< i}$.
+$S$ represents the suffix sequence the model is trying to generate, and MLE loss is calculated based on each $t_i$ token loss, which is influenced by soft prompts $\mathcal{Z}$, input prefix $P$, and previously generated tokens $t_{< i}$.

-\cite{zhang2023ethicist} proposed an extra loss function called Smooth loss, which is meant to increase the top $N$ lowest loss values and additionally optimize the generation probabilities for these $N$ tokens.
+Ethicist proposed an extra loss function called Smooth loss, which is meant to increase the top $N$ lowest loss values and additionally optimize the generation probabilities for these $N$ tokens.
 It gives improvements while combining with original $\mathcal{L}_{\text{MLE}}$, but in our method, we are exploring more combinations of different losses, including smooth loss, to test for more potential.

 While MLE and Smooth loss provide baselines, they have limitations: MLE can lead to exposure bias, and Smooth loss only considers fixed k tokens.
 To address these, we introduce focal loss and three novel loss functions.